Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 ### The real costs of wasted code
 Part of the problem comes from not understanding the real costs of wasted code.
 Let's say you are working on a SaaS product and your team produces 5% more unused code than your competitor.
-Conservatively that means each developer spends 2 hours a week writing code that will never be used.
+Conservatively, that means each developer spends 2 hours a week more than your competitor writing code that will never be used.

+In total the situation could be much worse, 50% unused code would not shock anyone in our industry.
+If unnecessary code is included, for instance there was already a library that does the same thing, the percentage goes even higher.

 Over time that's going to give your competitor an enormous advantage well beyond their developers coding 5% faster.
 Once code is introduced it's very difficult to remove from the system even if it is relatively unused.
 Until you find